-The FE400 engine is equipped with a float bowl type carburetor with fixed jets that require no adjustment.
+The FE400 engines are equipped with a float bowl type carburetor with fixed jets that require no adjustment.
 The size of the jets are determined by the altitude where the engine will be operating.
-The engines are equipped with the jets sized for the operating elevation at the time of manufacture.
+The engines are equipped with the jets sized for the operating elevation of customer destination at the time of manufacture.